szeba99/TranslateByVoice/README.md

 I had to use different version of PyAudio and maybe something else, because something didn't work, I forgot which, but the correct versions are used in the build, which is located in the "dist" directory.

+# Notes

+I used SpeechRecognition with Google, not sure how many times it can be used, next time I or anyone modifies the project, other oppurtunities than Google should be added probably.